Nh (digraph): Asian languages

-In the Gwoyeu Romatzyh romanization of Mandarin Chinese, initial nh- indicates an even tone on a syllable beginning in /[n]/, which is otherwise spelled n-.
+In the Gwoyeu Romatzyh romanization of Standard Mandarin, the initial nh- indicates a high tone on a syllable beginning in /[n]/.

-Japanese

 Early romanizations of Japanese, influenced by Portuguese orthography, sometimes used nh to represent a prepalatal.
 Today, this is usually written ny.

 Vietnamese

 In Vietnamese, nh represents a palatal word-initially.
 It was formerly considered a distinct letter, but is no longer.
 When this digraph occurs word-finally, its phonetic value varies between dialects: